innoqiu/newsieai/README.md

 2. **Retrieval Agent**
    A smart retrieval pipeline that searches for new content (especially X/Twitter and topic-based signals), structures outputs, and supports profile-aware filtering in smart mode.

+3. **Accoutant Agent (Not Secure Now)**
+   A SmartPayment-compatible agent that evaluate the value of the content and automatically pays via Solona network.

 ## Key Highlights

 - **Dual-agent system for personalization + retrieval**